How are our shorelines changing overtime? How can we protect them?

 - electronic field trips (EFT) live real-time video web-casts to connect students with UF/IFAS NCBS scientists

-- VR tours can be viewed on desktop computer web browsers or smartphones via a VR viewer such as Google Cardboard
+- VR tours were viewed on desktop computer web browsers or smartphones via a VR viewer such as Google Cardboard

-- EFTs programs will be streamed through Zoom live for approximately 45 minutes in length (if you’re unable to attend live, the programs are recorded and shared at a later date)
+- EFTs programs were streamed through Zoom live for approximately 45 minutes in length

-Take a look into what Restore the Shore will dive into this semester!
+Take a look into what Restore the Shore dove into!

 Meet the Scientists